whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Beware and benchmark, though, that currently there can occasionally be some associated performance impact here (even though not huge), both at indexing and at search time.
 (Otherwise, the packing would just be always on!)

-### JSON comparison quirks
+### JSON Comparison Quirks

 Comparisons with JSON can be a little tricky when it comes to value types.
 Especially the numeric ones, because of all the `integer` vs `float` vs `double` jazz.
 (And, mind you, by default the floating-point values will be stored as `double`.)
 Briefly, beware that:

 1. String comparisons are strict, and require the string type.

-    Meaning that `WHERE j.str1='abc'` check must only pass when _all_ the following conditions are true: 1) `str1` key exists; 2) `str1` value type is exactly `string`; 3) the value matches.
+    Meaning that `WHERE j.str1='abc'` check must only pass when *all* the following conditions are true: 1) `str1` key exists; 2) `str1` value type is exactly `string`; 3) the value matches.

-    Therefore, for a sudden _integer_ value compared against a string constant, for example, `{"str1":123}` value against a `WHERE j.str1='123'` condition, the check will fail.
+    Therefore, for a sudden *integer* value compared against a string constant, for example, `{"str1":123}` value against a `WHERE j.str1='123'` condition, the check will fail.
 As it should, there are no implicit conversions here.

 2. Numeric comparisons against integers match any numeric type, not just integers.

     Meaning that both `{"key1":123}` and `{"key1":123.0}` values must pass the `WHERE j.key1=123` check.
 Again, as expected.

-3. Numeric comparisons against floats _forcibly_ convert double values to (single-precision) floats, and roundoff issues may arise.
+3. Numeric comparisons against floats *forcibly* convert double values to (single-precision) floats, and roundoff issues may arise.

     Meaning that when you store something like `{"key1":123.0000001}` into your index, then the `WHERE j.key1=123.0` check will pass, because roundoff to `float` looses that fractional part.
-However, at the same time `WHERE j.key1=123` check will _not_ pass, because _that_ check will use the original double value and compare it against the integer constant.
+However, at the same time `WHERE j.key1=123` check will *not* pass, because *that* check will use the original double value and compare it against the integer constant.

-    This might be a bit confusing, but otherwise (without roundoff) the situation would be arguably worse: in an even more counter-intuitive fashion, `{"key1":2.22}` does _not_ pass the `WHERE j.key1>=2.22` check, because the reference constant here is `float(2.22)`, and then because of rounding, `double(2.22) < float(2.22)`!
+    This might be a bit confusing, but otherwise (without roundoff) the situation would be arguably worse: in an even more counter-intuitive fashion, `{"key1":2.22}` does *not* pass the `WHERE j.key1>=2.22` check, because the reference constant here is `float(2.22)`, and then because of rounding, `double(2.22) < float(2.22)`!

 TODO: describe limits, json\_xxx settings, our syntax extensions, etc.

-## Using array attributes
+## Using Array Attributes

 Array attributes let you save a fixed amount of integer or float values into your index.
 The supported types are: